GCS cache not uploading/downloading with GitLab runner in GKE using Workload Identity

 kubectl get sa/<service-account-name> -n <namespace> -o jsonpath='{ .metadata.annotations }'

-You can also check whether Workload Identity is configured properly by querying the metadata endpoint inside the toolbox pod.
+You can also check whether Workload Identity is configured properly by querying the metadata endpoint from within a pod, from a CI/CD job for example.
 The service account associated with the cluster should be returned:

 -